alpha-convert/delta/README.md

 Delta has a number of features that set it apart from existing stream-processing languages:

 1. Delta is not combinator-based.
-Unlike every other stream processing language, which provides a limited set of combinators like `map`, `filter`, and `fold`, Delta programs are written as standard functional list programs.
-All of the afformentioned standard streaming combinators can be written in Delta, but programmers are not required to fit their programs into a composition of ad-hoc stateful recursion schemes.
+Unlike many stream processing languages, which provides a limited set of combinators like `map`, `filter`, and `fold`, Delta programs are written as standard functional list programs.
+All of the afformentioned standard streaming combinators can be written in Delta, but programmers are not required to fit their programs into a composition of ad-hoc recursion schemes.
 This is enabled by a novel ordered type system, which statically rejects list programs that cannot be run a stream programs.

 2. Delta has rich ``stream types'', which allow programmers to express and rely on complex temporal patterns in their streams.